 I know this will be a lifelong practice.

 I began writing on the interwebs in 2007, and found myself connecting to the most amazing peeps.
 A magic alchemy of healing, teaching and learning came from sharing and it’s no small truth to say that blogging changed my life.

 And here I am: sober, amplified and thriving, without all of my shit together, mostly in the flow of an awakened life.

 I have a conscious, loving relationship with my body, cherished friends who expand me in all the best ways.
 I’ve found the place I feel most at home is an ancient English woodland, 12,000 miles away from the tiny New Zealand fishing village where I was born.
-And after over two decades of being in the wrong job, I’ve gone from being a miserable six-figure earning Corporateer (like a Mouseketeer but waaaay crapper) to finding my soul’s purpose.
+And after almost two decades of being in the wrong job, I’ve morphed from a miserable six-figure earning Corporateer (like a Mouseketeer but waaaay crapper) to finding my original medicine.